 Step 4: Preparing To Lay

 The first stage of the laying is to create a bed layer comprised of crushed concrete roadstone or sand, which then provides a bed on which to lay the paving materials directly on top of.
 The depth of this layer will vary depending on factors such as the type of paving, the level to which it will compact and which materials you intend to use.
 As this forms the final level before the surface is placed, making sure it is levelled sufficiently and compacted as much as possible is vital to ensure this layer is a stable platform for the paving to lay on.
 This process is often known as screeding.

 Laying your paving should commence from the bottom of any slope and at a straight edge.
 This is to ensure uniformity and structure within the paving is maintained.
 At this point, any designs and patterns are considered and different blocks are bricks are often alternated between to complete said patterns and give the driveway some aesthetic variety.
 Any changes to the alignment of the slabs are made at this stage, including cutting or reshaping slabs to fit gaps, if necessary.
 For ideas for patterns and layouts for your paving, browse our patterns guide.

 The final stages of paving involve sweeping kiln sand

-across the laid driveway to fill the gaps between the slabs and block the joints.
-A vibrating plate compacter can then be used to fully compact the paving, before another sweep of sand.
-This process is sometimes repeated a few times to ensure that the end result is of a high quality, with the paving settled and all gaps filled.
+across the laid driveway to fill the gaps between the slabs and block the joints so no water or foreign bodies can disrupt the drying of the paving.
+A vibrating plate compactor can then be used to fully compact the paving before another sweep of sand.
+This process is sometimes repeated a few times to ensure that the end result is of the best possible quality.